websanco/liferay-learn/docs/dxp/latest/en/building-applications/tooling/poshi-test-automation/getting-started/understanding-test-results-and-debugging-tests.md

   ![This test failed](./understanding-test-results-and-debugging-tests/images/02.png)

-To test this, make a copy of your `CannotSearchForPumpkins` test and replace the term `Pumpkins` with `Blogs`.
+To test this, make a copy of your `CannotSearchForMyName` test and replace your name with `Blogs`.
 If you are also changing the test name, remember to edit your `poshi-ext.properties` file.
 See [Running a Test](./running-a-test.md) for more information.

 ## Diagnosing the Cause of a Test Failure